detorr/love-gfw/README.md

 3. Direct (direct) direct access to the external network; Proxy (proxy) handed over the request to the proxy server for processing before connecting to the external network; Block (prohibition) intercepted outgoing requests.

 <div align=center><img src="https://ws3.sinaimg.cn/large/006tNc79gy1fz0edczefvj30dp06xdg8.jpg"/></div>
 It needs to be pointed out that Proxifier is charged, which is about tens of dollars.
 We'd better support the genuine version.
 I also provide a MacOS cracked version: [Proxifier_2.22.1_xclient.info.dmg] (https://www.lanzous.com/i2tv3je).
-The decompressed password is `xclient.info', and the key is in the decompressed text.
+The decompressed password is `xclient.info', and the key is in the unzipped text file.
 The following usage tutorials are for MacOS users, similar to Windows platforms.

-### 使用教程
+### Use tutorials

-接下来配置的三步顺序：
+The next three steps of configuration are:

-+ 代理服务器配置
++ Proxy Server Configuration
-+ 代理规则设置
++ Agent Rule Settings
-+ 域名解析设置
++ Domain Name Resolution Settings

 ① 打开软件点击 Proxies：